-Big data means the opportunity to convert patterns, analogies, and algorithms into meaningful perspectives for business.
+Big data means the opportunity to convert patterns, analogies and algorithms into meaningful perspectives for business.
 And technology like machine learning and AI is processing data to help companies build better detail and processes to make decisions at pace – while developing new data.
 Withrow offers a supply chain example.
 “We can see the temperature of our trucks, speed, track our inventory and send data back out to make the processes better.”
 Having the right technology means the ability to interpret valuable data, generate insights and react quicker.
 “That’s so key to keeping up that value of data.”

 While data is driving business decisions, it’s also driving the human experience.
 The consumer products industry uses advanced technologies to interpret vast amounts of data and purchaser sentiments (think: product reviews) to help refine products and define market patterns.
 Medicine is using data to help us live longer lives.
 Singh cites a Harvard studythat combines pathologists’ analyses with an AI approach to improve accuracy in breast cancer diagnosis to 99.5% accuracy rates.
 “Data has changed lives of people and AI is a big deal in this.”

-Internet of Things gives businesses opportunities to collect real-time an increasingly detailed data about the habits, lives, activities, and preferences of consumers – whether or not we’re aware of it.
+Internet of Things gives businesses opportunities to collect real-time an increasingly detailed data about the habits, lives, activities and preferences of consumers – whether or not we’re aware of it.

 The dark world of data selling and data brokers notwithstanding, Singh points out there’s good at play in that our outflowing data benefits others.
 Withrow offers how her car’s GPS gives her the best route based other drivers’ data to save her time, and a similar feedback loop helps businesses: “Trucks are feeding that data back and giving companies the right insight to fix issues quickly.
-But they are also helping strengthen the organization’s master data which is a core foundation.”
+But they are also helping strengthen the organisation’s master data which is a core foundation.”